RenatoBrittoAraujo/GamaFlyware/README.md

 ## About the System

+The platform can support several features:
+- Navigating areas via Python code
+- Autonomous landing in pads
+- Simulatenous Localization and Mapping (SLAM)
+- Surveying indoor or outdoor environments
+- SLAM point cloud processing
+- Live plotting of flight data
+- Missions in several maps

 The system is implemented in a [DockerHub image](https://hub.docker.com/r/renatobrittoaraujo/gamaflyware/tags) to be run on a Desktop, including all the tools, GUI and instalations.
+Should be simple to start using.

 You can also read [my Software Engineering B.A.
 Capstone Project about GamaFlyware](BA_Thesis_about_GamaFlyware.pdf).

 See the video below to see what the system can do (has audio):

 https://github.com/user-attachments/assets/35d8d9f1-912d-4cb9-a0b7-0b1c03272758

 ## Prerequisites